tewha/PreviewConfusion/README.md

 ### Long Message

 This isn't right, either, but at least predictably so.
 The content area within the preview is too small, so the message has been truncated.

-Here, the content area
+But at least the ContextMenu preview matches it, I guess.

 ![long_message](./assets/long_message.png)